-This page has been written as a quick reference of the rules and procedures for club level speech competitions.
+This page has been written as a quick reference for the rules and procedures for club level speech competitions.
 For a full account, please refer to the competition section on the Toastmasters website.
 A copy of the latest Speech Contest rulebook is also available to download by clicking here.

 If you are a more audio/visual sort of a person, Toastmasters have put together a great set of videos to walk you through how to run a speech contest.
 Click here to see the video series.

 What are the administrative roles of a speech contest?

 The member assigned to be Contest Chair has the following responsibilities: